Air purifier sales surge as Delhi grapples with 'severe' pollution | Headlines

 Dr Rahul Sharma, additional director (pulmonology) at Fortis Hospital in Noida, said, ''HEPA (high efficiency particulate) filters work well and we recommend them to patients, especially those who are homebound.

 ''The purifier works in a limited cubic metre of space.
-While buying a purifier one should check the capacity of how much air it can purify in accordance with the capacity of your home.
+While buying a purifier one should check the capacity of how much air it can purify in accordance with the capacity of one's home.
 Another important thing is that there are HEPA filters and HEPA-like filters, which are not as effective as HEPA filters and are also very expensive.''
+PTI SLB/AMP/GJS/GVS/KND CK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)